- One of every three older adults will fall this year with subsequent fractures, cuts, and head and brain injuries.

-- Footwear: large-fitting slippers are hazardous, and so are high heels.
+- Footwear: Large-fitting slippers can be hazardous, as can high heels.
 Use snug-fitting slippers and shoes with non-slip soles.
 Use Velcro wherever possible instead of shoelaces.

 - Pets: Pets cause tumbles and falls as they dart around, so make sure your household pets don’t get in your loved one’s way when he or she is moving about the house.

-- Outside pavement: If you spot that the outdoor pavement is wet or it might be icy, walk on the grass or hold someone else’s hand, but whatever you do, don’t take needless chances that might ruin the rest of your life.
+- Outside pavement: If you spot that the outdoor pavement is wet or it might be icy, walk on the grass or hold someone else’s hand, but whatever you do, don’t take needless chances that can put you at risk of a fall

 According to the Centers for Disease Control and prevention (CDC), individuals between the ages of 75 and 85 are twice as disposed to experience a fall accident in the bathroom as an average person, and seniors over the age of 85 are between 4 and 5 times as likely as the average person to have such a bathroom accident.